verkaro/fic_JackOLantern/There-Came-A-Knock1.md

 At dusk, she saw from the window the first fluttering ghost two houses down.
 Parents watched from the sidewalk as their little apparition went from door to door, taking sweet tribute for the dead.

-When the first knock and cry of "`Trick or treat!`" came at Ventura’s door, she was rapturous in the answering.
+When the first knock and cry of "Trick or treat!" came at Ventura’s door, she was rapturous in the answering.
-"`What do we have here?
+"What do we have here?
 A Witch!
 My you do bring a chill to my old bones.
 And you?
 Such big, big teeth you have Mr. Wolf-man.
 Here you go some for you, and you, and especially you, my little ghost.
-Happy Halloween!`"
+Happy Halloween!"

 More children hurried across the yard toward the light of her open door, and all were satisfied.
 When they had gone, Ventura patted her heart.